2020PB/police-brutality/all-locations.md

 The journalist was trying to get a closer look at the police, while they were beating an individual.

-tags: arrest, journalist, beat, threaten, baton
+tags: arrest, journalist, beat, threaten, baton, protestor

 id: pa-philadelphia-1